qertoip/transaction_isolation/README.md

 # transaction_isolation

-Adds support for setting transaction isolation level in ActiveRecord in a database agnostic way.
+Set transaction isolation level in the ActiveRecord in a database agnostic way.
+Works with MySQL, PostgreSQL and SQLite as long as you are using new adapters mysql2, pg or sqlite3.
+Supports all ANSI SQL isolation levels: :serializable, :repeatable_read, :read_committed, :read_uncommitted.

 ## Example